nmatavka/Hermes-Paige/DOCS/PaigeManual-1to19.md

 The `pg` parameter must be a valid `pg_ref` (can not be a null pointer).

-**FUNCTION RESULT:** The function returns TRUE if character(s) were inserted and displayed that were stored previously from `pgInsert` calls with `key_buffer_mode`.
+**FUNCTION RESULT:** The function returns `TRUE` if character(s) were inserted and displayed that were stored previously from `pgInsert` calls with `key_buffer_mode`.
 This will only happen if you had called `pgInsert`, passing `key_buffer_mode` as the data transfer parameter.
-A result of TRUE or FALSE from `pgIdle` can help your application know whether or not it should update scrollbar values (since new text has been inserted).
+A result of `TRUE` or `FALSE` from `pgIdle` can help your application know whether or not it should update scrollbar values (since new text has been inserted).
 For Windows `key_buffer_mode` is not usually necessary, see “Key Insertion”<!-- on page 2-39-->.

 ##### NOTE (Windows)
 You do not need to call `pgIdle()` since the blinking caret is maintained by the OS.
-Calling `pgIdle` by "accident" however is harmless.
+Needlessly calling `pgIdle`, however, is harmless.

 ## Clicking \& Dragging